 - Your environment, including secondhand tobacco smoke, strong smells from household chemicals or perfumes, allergens, and certain foods.
 Stress, pollution, noise, lighting, and weather changes are other possible triggers.

 - Genetics.
 Headaches, especially migraine headaches, tend to run in families.
 Most children and teens (90%) who have migraines have other family members who get them.
 When both parents have a history of migraines, there is a 70% chance their child will also have them.
 If only one parent has a history of these headaches, the risk drops to 25%-50%.

 Doctors don’t know exactly what causes migraines.
 One theory suggest that a problem with the electric charge through nerve cells causes a sequence of changes that cause migraines.

 Too much physical activity can also trigger a migraine in adults.

 Getting a Diagnosis

 Once you get your headaches diagnosed correctly, you can start the right treatment plan for your symptoms.

 Most people don’t need special diagnostic tests.
 But sometimes, doctors suggest a CT scan or MRI to look for problems inside your brain that might cause your headaches.
-Skull X-rays are not helpful.
-An EEG (electroencephalogram) is also unnecessary unless you have passed out when you had a headache.
+Skull X-rays won’t help.
+An EEG (electroencephalogram) is also unnecessary unless you’ve passed out when you had a headache.

 How Are Headaches Treated?

 Your doctor may recommend different types of treatment to try.
-She also might recommend more testing or refer you to a headache specialist.
+They also might suggest more testing or refer you to a headache specialist.